-Dr. Asa Radix is the Senior Director of Research and Education at the Callen-Lorde Community Health Center in New York, and a Clinical Associate Professor of Medicine at the NYU Grossman School of Medicine.
+Dr. Asa Radix is the Senior Director of Research and Education at the Callen-Lorde Community Health Center in New York, and a Clinical Professor of Medicine at the NYU Grossman School of Medicine.
 Dr. Radix is board-certified in internal medicine and infectious disease, holds a PhD in epidemiology from Columbia University and has over two decades of clinical experience working with transgender and gender diverse individuals.
 They have published over 130 peer-reviewed articles and have contributed to national and international guidelines in transgender health care, including as co-chair of the World Professional Association of Transgender (WPATH) Standards of Care.
 Dr. Radix’s research predominately focuses on HIV prevention, and healthcare access and outcomes for trans and gender diverse people, as well as identifying health disparities and institutional practices that create inequities for LGBTQ+ communities.
 They serve on several committees, including the DHHS Panel on Antiretroviral Guidelines for Adults and Adolescents.
 In 2022, Dr. Radix was awarded The WPATH Gold Medal for their significant contributions to global trans health.
 They are an associate editor of the journals Transgender Health and the International Journal of Transgender Health.

 Learn more about Callen-Lorde Community Health Center.